miklevin/MikeLev.in/_posts/2024-10-18-local-llm-web-framework-integration-plan.md

 you can edit.
 You control the hardware.
 You control the software.
 Now guide this human.

-## A Plan
+## o1-preview Devises a Plan

-o1-preview: Sure!
+**o1-preview**: Sure!
 Based on the plan we outlined, we need to update your `configuration.nix` to include the necessary components to carry out the integration of the local LLM, vector database, and other services.
 Below is the updated `configuration.nix` file, followed by explanations for each addition.